 Powering with Fossil Fuels

-These participants, a group of six electric utilities, including Western Minnesota Municipal Power Agency (WMMPA) own the Laramie River Station.
-WMMPA is the financing arm of Missouri River Energy Services.
+These participants, a group of six electric utilities that includes the Western Minnesota Municipal Power Agency (WMMPA), own the Laramie River Station.
+WMMPA is the financing arm of MRES.